Natural Remedies for Lyme Disease

 - Weakness of the limbs

-Most patients with Lyme disease can be treated successfully with a course of antibiotics and usually the symptoms resolve after a few weeks of antibiotics.
+Most patients with Lyme disease can be treated successfully with a course of antibiotics, and usually, the symptoms resolve after a few weeks of antibiotics.
 People who receive early treatment with antibiotics usually get better without any complications.

-If Lyme disease is not treated it can spread to the joints, heart and nervous system causing complications such as severe headaches, muscle, joint, and tendon pain, Bell’s palsy (facial paralysis), cardiac (heart) problems and neurological disorders.
+If Lyme disease is not treated, it can spread to the joints, heart, and nervous system, causing complications such as severe headaches; muscle, joint, and tendon pain; Bell’s palsy (facial paralysis); cardiac (heart) problems; and neurological disorders.

-Alternative therapeutic options may produce significant side effects in patients and should be administered only under the supervision of a physician who has the knowledge of their potentials and toxicities.
+Alternative therapeutic options may produce significant side effects in patients and should be administered only under the supervision of a physician who has knowledge of their potentials and toxicities.

-Some of the natural remedies for Lyme disease, that may help patients who haven't been successfully treated with the standard antibiotic treatment include:
+Some of the natural remedies for Lyme disease that may help patients who haven't been successfully treated with the standard antibiotic treatment include:

 - Acupuncture